Company Seven.

 • Make The Best Choice For You First ask yourself if you have either a justifiable need for the option of computer control, or is this just a desire for such technology?
 Insure you go into the commitment understanding how the features of computer controlled telescopes compare with alternative models.

 And understand that you are probably paying some premium, or giving up some other capability to pay for the computer control.
-Does it matter if you can find 12,000 objects if you can now not afford to buy the accessories that may make it possible for you to observe these objects?
+If the telescope has he capability to show 10,000 objects, does it matter if you can now not afford to buy the accessories that may make it possible for you to observe these objects?

 Do not assume that a newer model is inherently a "better" telescope.
 Realize the view through any 8" Schmidt-Cassegrain computer controlled telescope should be the same as that view through the same 8" SC telescope optical tube assembly attached to another mount.